FAQ

 How confidential is counselling?

 Psychologists work to a strict Code of Ethics which includes informing you of the limits of confidentiality.
 What is said in the counselling session is kept confidential except where there is clear evidence that you or someone else may be at risk of harm.
-If you have agreed to accept services through a third party (GP Mental Healthcare Plan, Carer’s Victoria, etc), it may be a requirement that written or oral confirmation of your progress or treatment is provided to the referring body.
+If you have agreed to accept services through a third party (GP Mental Healthcare Plan, Carer Gateway, etc), it may be a requirement that written or oral confirmation of your progress or treatment is provided to the referring body.
 Check with the agency referring you for counselling.
-In order to provide the best service possible, information may be discussed between treating professionals or in professional supervision (which is a regulatory requirement) or where a GP or psychiatrist is involved in care.
+In order to provide the best service possible, information may be discussed between treating professionals or in professional supervision (a regulatory requirement) or where a GP or psychiatrist is involved in care.

-What is the difference between counselling with a psychologist and a psychiatrist?
+What is the difference between a counselling psychologist and a psychiatrist?

-Psychologists are generally non-medical professionals, who are trained and specialise in psychology and work through assessment of issues and symptoms using therapy to help you to find your own solutions.
-Psychologists can recognize the symptoms of severe mental distress, and may suggest you consider medical help, if appropriate.
-Psychiatrists are medical specialists, who work largely through diagnosis of illness and then by prescribing a treatment – usually involving medication.
+Counselling Psychologists are generally non-medical professionals, who are trained and specialise in psychological assessment of symptoms and issues.
+If you are experiencing life challenges and want help in understanding your thoughts and behaviours you might benefit from seeing a psychologist.
+Counselling Psychologists can recognize the symptoms of severe mental distress, and may suggest you consider medical help, if appropriate.
+Psychiatrists are medical specialists who deal with complex mental health conditions that generally require medications.

 How long will therapy take?